-- Teenage breasts tend to be dense, making it hard for mammograms to detect lumps.
+- Teenage breasts tend to be dense, making it hard for traditional 2-D mammograms to detect lumps.

-- A mammogram exposes breasts to radiation, which can lead to cell damage, especially in young, developing breasts.
+- A mammogram exposes breasts to radiation, which can lead to cell damage, especially in young, developing bodies.

-Knowing how your breasts normally feel can help you identify any changes early on.
-When doing a breast self-exam, look for the following:
+However, knowing how your breasts normally look and feel can help you identify any changes early on.
+Take notice of the following:

 - breast thickness

 - breast abnormalities

 Once you’ve established a baseline for how your breasts look and feel, it’ll be easier to identify any changes in the future.

 If you do notice any changes, or if anything causes you worry, let your doctor know.
 They can determine if there’s cause for concern.